Wandalen/wTools/module/core/cli_fmt/docs/api/002_help_api.md

 - **Purpose**: Document the public interface for the CLI help template renderer in `cli_fmt`.
 - **Responsibility**: Reference for all public types, their fields, and the rendering entry point.
-- **In Scope**: CliHelpStyle, CliHelpData, OptionGroup, CommandGroup, CommandEntry, OptionEntry, ExampleEntry, default constructor, and render operation.
+- **In Scope**: CliHelpStyle, CliHelpData, OptionGroup, CommandGroup, CommandEntry, OptionEntry, ExampleEntry, DetailSection, DetailPageData, DetailPageTemplate, default constructors, and render operations.
 - **Out of Scope**: Behavioral rationale and design decisions — see `feature/002_cli_help_template.md`.

 ### Abstract